OOP2018/guessing-game-WuttipatNilsiri/README.md

 ## Guessing Game

-Write a Guessing Game consisting of 3 classes plus one base class that is given.

-The instructions are See instructions are in [week1/Lab1-Guessing-Game.pdf](https://skeoop.github.io/week1/Lab1-Guessing-Game.pdf)
+Guessing Game random one number and let user solve GameSolver is algolithm for solve the guessing game by re-arrange the range by the hint that the game told